Basic definition

 However, if the shot is not there, then 5 fills the left side low post area while 3 cuts out to the right side corner.

-Example 1 – Part 3: Ram and side pick and roll
+Example 1 – Part 3: Ram and wing screen

 1 dribbles toward the high post area while 5 rolls to the basket and 3 executes shake action by lifting back up to the right side wing.